Nasreenz/akan/README.md

 -Nasra Ibrahim

 ##Setup
+git clone https://github.com/Nasreenz/akan.git and extract the zip file then open my index.html file on your browser.
 ###This website was created on Atom and used downloaded bootstip and javascript files,The folders and files were created on on terminal and pushed to github where I had already created a repository for my website.

 ##Technologies used.